Yide-Zhang/obradinn_chinese_pack/README.md

 **建议备份原文件，以防止补丁出错。**

-Please go to "Release" to download patch v 0.2.1 (executable file) for your operating system (Windows or MacOS).
+Please go to "Release" on the right sidebar to download patch v 0.2.1 executable file (named `your-OS-name_normal/streaming_patcher.zip`) for your operating system (Windows or MacOS) and your requirements ("normal" is the standard version, "streaming" is a special version that makes video approval easier).
 Double click the application (For MacOS, you need to set the accessibility authority of the patch in `Settings-Privacy&Security`) and operate as the GUI guides.
 You may have to type in (or paste) the path to the game files for lack of accessibility authority.
 A correct path should look like:

 - Windows: `./ObraDinn/ObraDinn_Data/`

 - MacOS: `./ObraDinn/ObraDinn.app/Contents/Resources/Data/`

-If you cannot install patch as the method above, you can also manually install it by this method: Download the patch file pack **for your operating system**, decompress the zip, then
+If you cannot install patch as the method above, you can also manually install it by this method: Download the patch file pack **for your operating system** (named `your-OS-name_normal/streaming_sourcefiles.zip`), decompress the zip, then

 - Text: